The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 Mixed academic and vocational study programmes

 Where the student is studying both academic and vocational qualifications, their core aim is determined by the core purpose of the study programme, and this will normally reflect the majority of the planned hours.
-If the majority of planned hours are for the vocational qualification, then the core aim is vocational.
-If the majority of planned hours are academic in the mixed programme, then the core aim is academic.

 If a student’s core aim is not identified and recorded, their study programme will be classed as academic and funded as an academic programme.